Get support from A&P

 According to Directive 96/71/EU and its national transpositions, employers based in EU/EEA countries may post their workers to Croatia for provisions of services.

-The employer who posts his employee(s) to Croatia must notify their posting to the national authorities carrying out inspection activities in the field of labour and safety at work.
+The employer posting employees to Croatia must notify the national authorities responsible for labor and workplace safety inspections.
 They must submit a prior declaration of posting regardless of the duration of the posting.
-An exception is given by the road transport industry, whose employers do not have to comply with the obligation of a posting declaration.
+An exception applies to the road transport industry, where employers are not required to submit a posting declaration.

 Needed information in the prior Declaration of posting in Croatia